AlphaBytez/STING-CE-Docs/content/en/docs/getting-started/installation.md

 # Check Docker container memory usage
 docker stats --no-stream

-# For Ollama models using too much RAM:
+# For Ollama models using too much RAM (if using an APU):
 # Switch to a smaller model (e.g., phi3:mini instead of llama3:70b)
 ollama pull phi3:mini